turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Refresh the page.
+Refresh the page in your browser and you should see this:

 ![Hello World](idea_box/hello_world.png)

-HTML is just a string with some structure.
-The browser understands that
-structure and has opinions about what it should look like.
+HTML is really just a string with some special tags in it.
+The browser understands that tag structure and has opinions about what it should look like.

-Putting our HTML in the block of the `get` method is clearly not a very
-maintainable approach.
-We need to find a better way to render the response.
+Putting our HTML in the block of the `get` method works, but it's difficult to read, write, and maintain.
+We need a better way to render the response.

 #### Creating a View Template

 Within your project folder, create a folder named `views`.
 In that folder, create a file named `index.erb` with the following contents:

 ```erb
 <html>